gkc741/HandwritingGuesser/README.md

 For optimization im using Stochastic Gradient Descent for one sample at a time, with a fixed learning rate of 0.01 rn.

-## Completed improvements:
+## Completed improvements

 - [x] Separate training and Inference
 - [x] Take binary files as input instead of CSV for faster reading
 - [x] He initialization for ReLU
 - [x] Skipping softmax and loss calc at Inference and using argmax for optimization
 - [x] Implement Batch trainging  (Was worse)
 - [x] Learning rate scheduling (changing the learning rate over time)
 - [x] Move malloc/free out of the loop so it isnt called 60.000+ times

-## For the future i want to:
+## For the future i want to

 - [ ] Expand to letters aswell if i can find such a dataset
 - [ ] Allow input from my own drawings
 - [ ] More layers generalized